Content Moderation & RLHF Services for Safer AI

 Content categorization

-Organize training data for AI or responses generated by an AI by thematic or functional categories (e.g. sport, politics, health, marketing, etc.), in order to facilitate their moderation, filtering, personalization, or analysis.
+Organize training data for AI or responses generated by an AI by thematic or functional categories (e.g. sports, politics, health, marketing, etc.), in order to facilitate their moderation, filtering, personalization, or analysis.

 Definition of a category repository adapted to the use case